jpham95/UnityFPSTest/README.md

 FPS player controller for Unity.

-- Character animations bound to movespeed
+- Optimizing character animation blendtree to correspond with velocity
 - Crouching
 - Sprinting